 Step 5: Interview (if any)

-Step 6: Get your visa
+Step 6: Receive visa results

-Processing time: about 3 weeks (15 working days)
+Processing time: ~3 weeks (15 business days)

 For more: Latest UK student visas